Good CITIZENSHIP lesson plans and classroom debates:

 That’s why now is an especially important time for us to teach our students what it means to be good citizens and why it matters.

-This is the time to explore issues of empathy, fairness and equality.
+Building classroom community is a great way to explore issues of empathy, fairness and equality.

 - It’s mostly older people who are in danger.
 It’s not my problem.
 (No offense.)

 - It’s that country’s fault.
-Or, I don’t have to worry about it because my country is fine.
+Or, I don’t have to worry about it because my country / state / city is fine.

 It’s also the time to remind students that while everyone is allowed to have their own opinion, we do have to respect that other people may have opinions different from ours.
 (And those opinions matter just as much to them as our opinions matter to us!)

-Even though we’re not at school, we need to explore how to be a good citizen… at school, at home, and in all of the communities we belong to, especially the global community.
+Whether we’re at school or at home, we need to explore how to be a good citizen… in the classroom, in our families, and in all of the communities we belong to, especially the global community.

 This package does not contain any information, examples, or language specifically about the Coronavirus pandemic.